-1997 update of the of the 1989 Caregiving Personnel Pay Plan to include the Youth Program which uses a unique NAF pay banding system to provide direct service personnel with rates of pay substantially equivalent to other employees at the installation with similar training, seniority, and experience.
+1997 update of the 1989 Caregiving Personnel Pay Plan to include the Youth Program which uses a unique NAF pay banding system to provide direct service personnel with rates of pay substantially equivalent to other employees at the installation with similar training, seniority, and experience.
 Pay increases and promotions are tied to completion of training.
 Completion of training is a condition of employment.
 This wage plan does not apply to child development centers constructed and operated by contractors.

-Child and Youth Program Assistant
+Child and Youth Professional

 Child and Youth Services center-based staff position responsible for providing direct in-ratio services to children and youth.
+Also refers to Family Childcare Providers.